the things I overthink about

 I believe that there is a lot to be learned by studying the behavioral and cognitive profiles of patients suffering from neurological conditions.
 Moreover, I'd like to know that somehow, someday, what we are learning about the brain will be useful in the diagnostic or therapeutic process.

-I truly love to share and collaborate, so don't hesitate to contact me if you'd like to discuss anything related.
+I am quite opinionated and very passionate about fairness and openness in science and society.
+I truly love to share and collaborate, so don't hesitate to contact me.